Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display map from portal item/README.md

 ## How to use the sample

-A web map can be selected from the drop-down list.
-On selection the web map displays in the map view.
+Tap the button to see a list of other web maps.
+Upon selection, the web map displays in the map view.

 ## How it works

 1. Create a `Portal`.
-2. Create a `PortalItem` using the Portal and the web map ID: `new PortalItem(portal, ID)`.
+2. Create a `PortalItem` using the Portal and the web map ID: `PortalItem(portal:id:)`.
-3. Create an `ArcGISMap` using the portal item.
+3. Create an `Map` using the portal item: `Map(item:)`.
 4. Set the map to the `MapView`.

 ## Relevant API